 Rolling Energy Resources (RER) specializes in enabling the management of EV charging through telematics-based solutions.
 An industry leader with extensive experience in dozens of utility programs, RER integrated with Smartcar to help utilities build an extensive library of daily charging patterns for various EV models throughout the year.

 The need for managed EV charging couldn’t be timelier.

 Electricity demand fluctuates throughout the day, typically peaking in the early evening.
-If an increasing number of EV owners charge their vehicles during peak hours, it can overwhelm electric grids and force utilities to use “dirtier” energy sources to keep up with demand.
+If more EV owners charge their vehicles during peak hours, it can overwhelm electric grids and force utilities to use “dirtier” energy sources to keep up with demand.

 This is where Rolling Energy Resources comes in.

-“Connecting to all the various electric vehicles on the market would have been a major effort,” said Scott Dimetrosky, CEO and Co-Founder of Rolling Energy Resources.
+“Connecting to all of the various electric vehicles on the market would have been a major effort,” said Scott Dimetrosky, CEO and Co-Founder of Rolling Energy Resources.
 “Smartcar gave us immediate access to a broad range of EV makes and models.”

 In total, RER uses Smartcar’s odometer, state of charge, location, and charging status endpoints for EV research or load management programs.
-Utilities and project sponsors can view, in real-time, the charging load, location, and other characteristics of their EV driving customers registered on the RER platform.
+Utilities and project sponsors can view, in real-time, the charging load, location, and other characteristics of their EV-driving customers registered on the RER platform.